 You can contact me by e-mail directly from this site by clicking on “Contact.”
 I can also be reached at: firstname.lastname@example.org, or by phone: 707 888-0876.

-I am currently using Sony cameras.
-I know, not Canon, not Nikon, not serious.
+I am currently (2015) using new-model (a7R, a7S, RX100 III) Sony cameras.
 In my film days I was very happy with my Minolta 35 mm-format system, so it was not unnatural to switch over to Sony when I moved to digital.
 My reasoning was also influenced by bulk.
 I frequently hike at least moderate distances for some shoots.
 The weight of 2 or 3 lenses and the camera (and a few small accessories) in my backpack is not trivial.
 I always carry my tripod of course.
-The Alpha-100 seemed to me to be a reasonable compromise – very good quality, easier to port around, and by the way considerably less expensive than the top two.
-The latter was especially relevant given my experience with developing technologies of all types: upgrades will soon follow.
-Indeed I subsequently moved up to the Alpha-900, heavier than the A-100 but still lighter in weight and cheaper than competitors.
-My workhorse lenses include the Sony-Zeiss F2.8 24-70 mm zoom, and the Sony G F4.5-5.6 70-300 mm zoom.
-I was very happy with this system.
+The Alpha-100 seemed to me to be a reasonable choice when I began this phase of my career – very good quality, easy to port around, and by the way considerably less expensive than Nikon and Canon.
+The latter was especially relevant given my experience with developing technologies of all types: upgrades would soon follow.
+Indeed I subsequently moved up to the Alpha-900 with its full-size sensor, heavier than the A-100 but still lighter in weight and cheaper than competitors.
+I was very happy with that system.

-The big advantage of the A-900 with its 24.6 megapixel count and full sensor size was, of course, that I can print bigger.
-Recently (June 2013) I switched to the Sony a99.
+In June 2013 I switched to the Sony a99.
 Why?
 Because of video.
 The a900 was released just before most high-end DSLR's added HD video capabilities.
 I am convinced that the best way to tell a story is will multi-media - stills, text and video.
 I am doing that now.
-Look for these on my site in the coming months.
-Also, I couldn't be more enthused about the electronic viewfinder.
+But wait!
+Suddenly mirror-less systems came into play, cheaper and much lighter than mirrored systems, with improved sensors.
+So I switched completely to the Sony Alpha 7 series, with lighter lenses, the perfect combo to take on my 5-week trip (Feb 2015) to South America and Antarctica (stills & video, of course).
 I will add one last note about equipment.
-This may sound like a justification statement, but the sentiment is true.
 Talented artists make good pictures.
-Every photographer displaying his/her work has been asked countless times about the equipment he/she uses, the implication being that Nikon/Canon is primarily responsible for the high quality shot.
+Every photographer displaying his/her work has been asked countless times about the equipment he/she uses, the implication being that Nikon/Canon is primarily responsible for a high quality shot.
 My good and bad shots have little or nothing to do with Sony (although again, high detail in large print sizes is a function of sensor size and megapixel count).
-One of my goals is to take high quality fine art photos with my travel point-and-shoot camera (currently a FujiFilm 10x), or even my i-Phone.
+One of my goals is to take high quality fine art photos with my travel point-and-shoot camera (currently a Sony RX 100), or even my i-Phone.
 Most accomplished photographers achieve this, no problem.
 I have suggested on this site that I would post some iPhone pics - I guess I lied.
 I can't seem to talk (on the phone), chew gum and take pictures at the same time.
 Damn aging!!
-I have, however, put up some FujiFilm JPEGs - no one will ever know.
+I have, however, put up some RX 100 shots - no one will ever know.